-The same rules apply to in-person, and online classes.
-Students are expected to attend all classes and are strongly encouraged to participate in showcase performances.
+Students are expected to attend all classes and are strongly encouraged to participate in performances.
 Students must arrive promptly for class, wearing proper attire, and be prepared, respectful, and eager to learn.
 Any form of inappropriate behavior will jeopardize participation in the Youth & Teen Program.

 - Arts Access Scholarship Information

-Scholarships are awarded to students based on financial need, motivation, and potential.
+Scholarships are awarded to students based on financial need, motivation, and commitment.
 Scholarships are available to students (ages 8+) who seek to enroll for the academic year-long program.
-Scholarship students are held to a high expectation of commitment, attendance, and behavior.
-Inconsistent attendance or inappropriate behavior will jeopardize a student’s scholarship status.
-Scholarship information and applications are available on our website or by contacting firstname.lastname@example.org
+Scholarship students are held to a high expectations of commitment, attendance, and behavior.
+Inconsistent attendance will jeopardize a student’s scholarship status.
+Scholarship information and applications are available here.
+Please contact firstname.lastname@example.org with questions.

 - Información en español